HCBS Participant Planning

 Enable accounts are offer checking, savings, and investment accounts for people with disabilities.
 This gives participants the ability to save money without it affecting their benefits (up to $100,000).

-Medicaid and Long-Term Care - Learn about Services and Share of Cost
+Medicaid and Long-Term Care - Services, Renewal, and Share of Cost

 HCBS Waivers are Medicaid services.
 Learn more about Medicaid and what else may be available to you.